Join LVGL's community and leave your footprint in the library!

-Have you already started using LVGL in a Simulator, a development board, or your custom hardware?
+Have you already started using LVGL in a Simulator, a development board, or on your custom hardware?
 Was it easy or were there some obstacles?
 Are you happy with the result?
 Showing your project to others is a win-win situation because it increases your and LVGL's reputation at the same time.

-If so why don't you tell it to your friends?
-You can post it on Twitter, Facebook, LinkedIn, or create a YouTube video.
+You can post about your project on Twitter, Facebook, LinkedIn, create a YouTube video, and so on.

-Only thing: don't forget to add a link to
+Only one thing: On social media don't forget to add a link to